COVID-19 Information for Georgia (November 13)

 - The spouse or minor child (under 18) of a Georgian citizen.

-- Certain business travelers, who may apply for special permission to enter Georgia by submitting an online application form.
+- The following travelers who may apply for special permission to enter Georgia by following the instructions (online application and/or pre-registration) on the Government of Georgia’s website:

-- Certain foreign citizens who seek to enter Georgia for a long-term visit of at least 6 months to work as a freelancer or self-employed, who will be required to apply online for advance permission to enter and quarantine after arrival.
+- Certain foreign citizens who seek to enter Georgia for a long-term visit of at least 6 months to work as a freelancer or as self-employed; and

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 No, with exceptions